CanDIG/candig.github.io/_posts/2021-09-09-keycloak-dev.md

 * You may have to spend some time reading documentation on how to work with the codebase and write tests.
 * Please do write test(s).
 * Once done, open a PR.
 Follow the discussions and guidelines.
-* When PR is merged, party!
+* When your PR is merged, celebrate!

 ## References